Meet our team

 Todd is an undergraduate studying Human, Social and Political Sciences at Jesus College, Cambridge, with a focus on history of political thought.
 He is Deputy Editor of the Cambridge student newspaper, Varsity, has worked in the British and South African national parliaments, and has written for The Sunday Times.
 He is interested in the challenges facing the media sector and how these may impact existing business models democratic societies.
-At the Intellectual Forum, Todd will be researching the financial future of journalism, with specific focus on reader loyalty, advertising revenue, and online paywall models.
+At the Intellectual Forum, Todd will be researching disinformation and government policy.

 Victoria Taylor: July-September 2018

 Victoria is a Geography finalist and academic scholar at Jesus College, Cambridge.
 Since matriculating in 2015 she has developed a keen interest in political and cultural geographies.
 Her third year dissertation is interdisciplinary, combining a personal interest in choral singing with academic ideas from these disciplines.
 As part of this research she spent time completing fieldwork with choirs for refugee and asylum seekers in London during the summer of 2017.
 Having found this process intellectually invigorating and inspiring, she plans to build on this research during her time at the Intellectual Forum.
 Victoria intends to use her experiences to inform policy on the benefits of creative and collaborative integration programmes.

 Intellectual Forum Visiting Scholars and Senior Research Associates

 Each year the Forum welcomes a cohort of highly experienced individuals from diverse backgrounds to interact with students, Fellows, alumni and the public at Jesus College.
 This year we are pleased to welcome: